Cyrus Wesley Peck: First World War

-Politics
+Later life

 In 1917 he was a soldier candidate elected in the khaki election of 1917.
 He was elected in 1917 as a Unionist for the riding of Skeena.
 He was defeated in 1921.
 In 1924, he was elected to the Legislative Assembly of British Columbia for the riding of The Islands.
 A member of the British Columbia Conservative Party, he was reelected in 1928.
+He did not seek a third term in the 1933 provincial election.

 In 1930, the Gulf Islands Ferry Company purchased the Canadian Pacific car ferry Island Princess and renamed it MV Cy Peck in honour of Peck, who was also the local MLA.
 The MV Cy Peck remained in service until 1966.

 Following his political career he was appointed to the Canadian Pension Commission and held this post until 1941.

+During the Second World War, Peck commanded the Vancouver Island Division of the Pacific Coast Militia Rangers.
+He served as Lieutenant-Colonel from 1942 to 1945.

 He died 27 September 1956 of a heart attack and is buried at New Westminster Crematorium, Vancouver, British Columbia, Canada.
 His Victoria Cross is displayed at the Canadian War Museum in Ottawa, Ontario, Canada.

 A plaque inside the House of Commons, Ottawa, Ontario is dedicated to Lieutenant Colonel Cyrus Wesley Peck.